 The economy does not appear to be headed into recession as we begin 2020.
 Official employment numbers continue to come in historically strong.
 And GDP growth, though modest at 2.1% as of Q3, is still indicating an overall expansion.

 As for the yield curve inversion, the Fed got the message and drove short-term rates back below long-term rates.
-The inversion still serves as a possible precursor to a recession, but it may not actually hit until 2021 or later.
+The inversion still serves as a possible precursor to a recession, but it may not hit until 2021 or later.

 Continued global economic growth in 2020 could drive a late-cycle bull market in commodities, including the metals complex.